karrycute005/DSA-EXCEL-PROJECT/README.md

 ### DATA SOURCE:

  The data source is Amazon case study.xlsx and was provided by DSA (incubator hub).
-You can download it here[Download Here](https://www.micosoft.com)

  ### TOOLS USED